bobanetwork/boba_legacy/packages/boba/gas-price-oracle/README.md

 L2GasPrice * (L1BasePrice * scalar * (overhead + dataLength))
 ```

-overhead is the `x%` percentage of the average gas usage of the L1 txs that submitting the state and tx roots.
-We adjust `x ` based on our operation situation.
+The `overhead` is the `x%` percentage of the average gas usage of the L1 txs that submitting the state and tx roots within last 1000 blocks.
+We adjust `x ` based on our operation cost.

 ## Algorithm